Shopify/graphql-design-tutorial/TUTORIAL.md

   would require rules to be individually identifiable and that feels like overkill.

+*<a href="#user-content-mutating-relationships-is-hard"
+id="user-content-mutating-relationships-is-hard">Rule:</a> Mutating
-*Rule #15: Mutating relationships is really complicated and not easily summarized into a snappy rule.*
+relationships is really complicated and not easily summarized into a snappy rule.*

  If you stir all of this together, for collections we end up with the following list of mutations: